 WHAT SETS US APART FROM THE HERD?

 We believe your time is as valuable as ours.
-We don't charge for initial consultations, and we don't nickel and dime.
+We don't charge for estate planning consultations, and we don't nickel and dime.
 We genuinely love what we do.
 Did we mention good coffee in a stress-free atmosphere?

 Making your tomorrows less stressful.

-Whether you are starting a family, starting a business, or getting ready to retire, an estate plan helps you take control of your life.
+Whether you are starting a family, starting a business, getting ready to retire, or moving into the final stages of life, an estate plan helps you take control.

 Estate planning is about more than directing the distribution of assets at your death.
 In fact, the name is misleading because you don’t need an estate to benefit from estate planning.
 A thoughtful, comprehensive estate plan lays out your intentions for how you and your loved ones will be cared for during life.
 It gives you control over who will be making important decisions about your life (if and when you are no longer able), while making it as easy as possible for your loved ones to carry out these important tasks.
 It can also help you protect assets that are important to you, to use for your own needs or to pass on to the people or organizations you cherish.